j-davies-astro/eagle-guide/index.md

 - All code will be run from a Linux terminal/command line.
 By default, the ARI systems use `csh`.
 I recommend you get familiar with some basic Linux commands if you aren't already - commands like `cd`, `ls`, `top`, `grep`, `more` and `tail` will be invaluable to you.

-- This guide is for working with EAGLE in Python 3, and will primarily make use of the standard packages `numpy`, `matplotlib`, and `h5py`.
+- This guide is for working with EAGLE in Python 3, and I'll assume that you're already proficient with Python.
+We will primarily make use of the standard packages `numpy`, `matplotlib`, and `h5py`.
 The Python environment and these packages should already be set up for you on the ARI systems.
 Other very useful packages include:

   - Other standard python modules such as `sys`, `os`, and `copy`
   - `astropy` for doing, among other things, cosmological calculations
+  - `scipy` for statistics
   - `tqdm` for showing progress bars while your code runs